mcneel/developer.rhino3d.com/_guide_topics/general/rhino-installer-engine.md

 For example:

 - *myPlugIn\4.0\myPlugIn.rhp*
-- *myPlugIn\5.0\x86\myPlugIn.rhp*
-- *myPlugIn\5.0\x64\myPlugIn.rhp*
+- *myPlugIn\5.0\myPlugIn.rhp*

 works just as well as...

 - *myPlugIn_rhino4.rhp*
-- *myPlugIn_rhino5_x86.rhp*
-- *myPlugIn_rhino5_x64.rhp*
+- *myPlugIn_rhino5.rhp*

 On Windows, the Rhino Installer Engine examines each plugin and extracts the plugin GUID, Title, Version, and appropriate SDK version numbers.
 It also examines each Rhino installed on the computer.

-On Windows, the Rhino Installer Engine supports installing AnyCPU plugins written in .NET and will register them with both 32- and 64-bit Rhino 5.
-On Mac, the Rhino Installer Engine - and Rhino itself - only support 64-bit installation.

-On Windows, each plugin is compared to each installed version of Rhino.
+Each plugin is compared to each installed version of Rhino.
 The newest compatible plugin is registered with the corresponding version of Rhino.

 ## Limitations